andredallacosta/hotelligence-frontend/README.md

 The project stack counts with React as framework.

+The backend project can be accessed by this [Link](https://github.com/andredallacosta/hotelligence-backend)

 ## Run

 To run this project, please run this sequence of commands in terminal: